-DR. WALLACE: Do you think that high school athletic teams should have the best players on the squad regardless if the players include guys and girls?
+DR. WALLACE: Do you think that high school athletic teams should have the best players on the squad, regardless of whether they are male or female?
 I'm writing a term paper on this subject and would like to include your opinion.
-Personally, I say yes to my question. - Sarah, Orlando, Fla.
+Personally, I say yes to my question. — Sarah, Chicago, Ill.

 SARAH: I'm a major fan of women's sports and proud of the progress female athletes have made in my lifetime, but I'm afraid you're not going to like my answer.
-Females should not participate on male teams in most sports and vice versa.
+Females should not participate on male teams, and vice versa.

 However, by no means, does this mean that women are lesser athletes.
 Pound for pound and inch for inch, female athletes are equal to males — maybe even better.
 But one fact is inescapable.
 Men are generally taller and heavier than women.
 And in most sports, strength and size make the difference.
 They are extremely important to team success.

 That's why I firmly believe the sexes should be separated in athletics.
 As good as the female college players are, not one would ever be good enough to compete in the National Basketball Association.
 The same is true for the National Football League or Major League Baseball.

 I concede that, at the junior-high and even high school levels, a small percentage of girls are good enough to play on the boys' teams.
 However, I still don't think they should.

 As harsh as that sounds, I say this for good reason.
 These highly talented girls are the best ambassadors, by far, for girls' sports programs.
 If the best talent is siphoned off to boys' teams, it would hinder the girls' teams.